prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the inverse of the Chi-square cdf with given df (degrees of freedom) parameter for the cumulative probability (p): P(N < n).
 The df parameter must be positive real values.
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_laplace_cdf(mean, scale, p) -> double

+    Compute the inverse of the Laplace cdf with given mean and scale parameters for the cumulative probability (p): P(N < n).
+The mean must be a real value and the scale must be a positive real value (both of type DOUBLE).
+    The probability p must lie on the interval [0, 1].

 .. function:: inverse_normal_cdf(mean, sd, p) -> double